Delaying Retirement

 Why delay retirement?

-Before you retire, it’s important to develop a comprehensive financial plan and know how much you will need and when you will need it.
-The sooner you have a plan, the sooner you can work realistically toward your goals.
+Make a financial plan before you retire.
+Figure out how much you'll need and when.
+The sooner you start, the sooner you can work toward realistic goals.

 When is the right time for you to retire?

-Planning your retirement requires many considerations.
-A financial advisor can help integrate your retirement strategy in a comprehensive financial plan to help you best meet your long- and short-term goals.
+A financial advisor can help you combine your retirement strategy with your overall financial plan and align it with your long- and short-term goals.

 ###

 Hypothetical example provided for illustrative purposes only.
-Does not take into account transactions fee’s or expenses.
+Does not take into account transaction fees or expenses.
 Past performance does not guarantee future results.
 This information is provided for informational purposes only.
-The information is intended to be generic in nature and should not be applied or relied upon in any particular situation without the advice of your tax, legal and/or your financial advisor.
+The information is intended to be generic in nature and should not be applied or relied upon in any particular situation without the advice of your tax, legal, and financial advisor.
 The views expressed may not be suitable for every situation.

 American Express Financial Advisors Inc. Member NASD.
 American Express Company is separate from American Express Financial Advisors Inc. and is not a broker-dealer.